Kindergarten Readiness Snapshot Tool

 How Can ASQ Data Be Used?

 All children are ready to enter kindergarten when they meet the age requirement – 5 years old on or before Aug.
 31 of their kindergarten year.
-The snapshot data helps teachers ensure their kindergarten classrooms are ready to support the social, emotional and academic success of each student.
+Kindergarten Readiness Snapshot data helps teachers build relationships with families and ensure their kindergarten classrooms are ready to support the social, emotional and academic success of each student.
 Data can be used to help schools:

 • Design environment and instruction to meet the needs of incoming kindergartners.